List of grammatical cases

 This is a list of grammatical cases as they are used by various inflectional languages that have declension.

 This list will mark the case, when it is used, an example of it, and then finally what language(s) the case is used in.

-Place and time
+Location and movement

 Note: Most cases used for location and motion can be used for time as well.